wmaslonek/guardian-db/README.md

 ---

-**Guardian DB** - A secure and performant peer-to-peer database for the decentralized Web.
+**GuardianDB** - A secure and performant peer-to-peer database for the decentralized Web.